 Taking proactivity to the next level, our attorneys have a strong sense of where accessibility laws and regulations are moving, allowing our clients to stay ahead of developing trends, respond to unexpected and cutting-edge situations, and manage risks more effectively in the long term.

-Disability discrimination complaints under Title I of the ADA were common even before the COVID-19 pandemic, exposing employers to risk of substantial financial and reputational damage.
+Disability discrimination complaints under Title I of the ADA expose employers to the risk of substantial financial and reputational damage.
 Employers are forced to grapple with the very individualized, context-specific, obligation to provide reasonable accommodations.
-The pandemic has only increased these pressures, by forcing employers to face evolving issues and potential liability under the ADA ranging from the appropriate application of health and safety measures (e.g., face coverings, vaccinations) to the explosion of reasonable accommodations claims (e.g., telework, flex-time, leave) all while having to adapt to ever-evolving guidance from government regulators and decisions of first impression from courts across a variety of jurisdictions.
+The COVID-19 pandemic only increased these pressures, by forcing employers to face evolving issues and potential liability under the ADA ranging from the appropriate application of health and safety measures (e.g., face coverings, vaccinations) to the explosion of reasonable accommodations claims (e.g., telework, flex-time, leave) all while having to adapt to ever-evolving guidance from government regulators and decisions of first impression from courts across a variety of jurisdictions.

 Our advice covers reasonable accommodations and return-to-work issues, as well as harassment, employee discipline, separation, discharge, and more.
 Employers rely on us to help them comply with the requirements of ADA Title I, minimize their legal risks, train their employees, and represent them in employee lawsuits and EEOC charges.